samn/vimium/README.markdown

     <c-b>   scroll up a full page
-    f       activate link hints mode to open in current tab F       activate link hints mode to open in new tab r       reload
+    f       activate link hints mode to open in current tab F       activate link hints mode to open in new tab
+    <c-F>   repeatedly enter link hints mode to open links in new tabs
+    r       reload
     gf      view source
     zi      zoom in